GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-08-17 11:06:54 IST
+This content is dynamically generated in Indian Time (IST): 2025-08-17 11:19:00 IST

 Current Weather in Coimbatore:
 Temperature: 27.88 °C
-Condition: mist
+Condition: haze